sachinB94/GossipGirl/README.md

   - **mongoose**
     - Definitely the best mongoDB ODM

+  - **nedb**
+    - In-memory database needed for storing sockets
+    - Mongo like structuring

   - **mubsub**
     - *mongo-watch* - Deprecated
     - *mongoose-watch* - Nothing more than polling